Aarón Ñíguez

-Aarón Ñíguez Esclápez (born 26 April 1989) is a Spanish former professional footballer who played as a winger.
+Aarón Ñíguez Esclápez (born 26 April 1989) is a Spanish professional footballer who plays as a winger for Club Costa City.

-A Valencia youth graduate, he was capped by Spain at various youth levels, and competed mainly in Segunda División during his career, also having brief abroad spells in Greece, Scotland, Portugal and Malaysia.
+A Valencia youth graduate, he was capped by Spain at various youth levels, and competed mainly in the Segunda División during his career, also having brief abroad spells in Greece, Scotland, Portugal and Malaysia.

 Club career

 Early career

 Born in Elche, Alicante, Valencian Community, Ñíguez was a product of Valencia CF's youth system.
-He made his first-team debut on 5 December 2006 against A.S.
-Roma in the group stage of the UEFA Champions League, starting and playing 27 minutes in the 1–0 away loss, and spent his first professional year with the reserves in the Segunda División B, featuring regularly but suffering relegation.
+He made his first-team debut on 5 December 2006 against AS Roma in the group stage of the UEFA Champions League, starting and playing 27 minutes in the 1–0 away loss, and spent his first professional year with the reserves in the Segunda División B, featuring regularly but suffering relegation.

 After starting the 2007–08 season on loan with Segunda División side Xerez CD, Ñíguez switched in the January transfer window to Iraklis F.C. from Greece.
 He scored his first goal for the team on 16 March 2008, through a penalty kick in a 1–0 win over Panionios F.C. after his acrobatic bicycle kick was blocked by an opponent's hand.